reactioncommerce/example-storefront/README.md

 _Follow steps as necessary.
 If you already have Reaction installed, you may be able to skip some of these steps._

 0. Prerequesites
 - Install [Docker](https://docs.docker.com/install/) and [Docker Compose](https://docs.docker.com/compose/install/).
-Docker Compose is included in when installing Docker on Mac and Windows, but will need to be installed separately on Linux.
+Docker Compose is included when installing Docker on Mac and Windows, but will need to be installed separately on Linux.

 1. Clone the main [Reaction repo](https://github.com/reactioncommerce/reaction) and checkout the `release-1.12.0` branch
     ```sh